ASFs and Livestock

 Is there a 'natural' human diet?

 Foraging shaped social structures, cooperation, and tool use, leading to technological innovations that improved dietary breadth.
 As humans dispersed globally, they adapted to diverse ecosystems, developing unique dietary patterns.
-In ice-age environments, where plant resources were limited, humans relied heavily on large herbivores, prioritizing fatty cuts of meat.
-In tropical regions, diets incorporated more fruits, tubers, and nuts, while coastal populations included seafood and marine fats.
+Already one million years ago, during the Middle Pleistocene Transition, Homo erectus populations expanded into various African and Eurasian steppe-desert regions and beyond.
+In arid or icy environments, where plant resources were limited, humans relied heavily on large herbivores, prioritizing fatty cuts of meat.
+In tropical regions, diets incorporated more fruits, tubers, seeds, and nuts, while coastal populations included seafood and marine fats.

 Cooking, fermentation, and other forms of processing improved the safety, digestibility, and nutrient availability of both plant and animal foods, further diversifying diets even within similar environments.
 Seasonal variations also played a role, with leaner times necessitating a reliance on preserved foods.
 Despite these variations, ancestral diets typically included a mixture of plants and animal-sourced foods, with macronutrient ratios tailored to local resources.
 This dietary flexibility enabled humans to thrive in a wide range of environments as dietary generalists.